Oregon Water Resources Foundation (OWRF) Scholarship Program

 • Isabel D’Acquisto, from Central Point, Oregon, is studying Agriculture Science at Corban University in Salem, Oregon.
 “Isabel is motivated by her genuine love and passion for working with youth in agriculture.
 It is through this passion that she is pursuing a career as an ag teacher and FFA Advisor, so that she can empower youth in Oregon agriculture—they are the future of our industry!”

-We are pleased to help support these three future leaders in irrigated agriculture and look forward to seeing what they accomplish.
+We are pleased to help support these future leaders in irrigated agriculture and look forward to seeing what they accomplish in college and beyond.

 Oregon Water Resources Foundation